Policies for the Use of Gatorlink

 - not use electronic mail or messaging programs to harass or interfere with other computer users, send or post obscene or defamatory material, send excessive mail and chain letters.

-- not use any CIRCA or UF lab to make unauthorized connections or break into, or affect the performance of any other computer system on the network, whether it is on the UF campus or anywhere else in the world
+- not use any UF lab to make unauthorized connections or break into, or affect the performance of any other computer system on the network, whether it is on the UF campus or anywhere else in the world

 - not deliberately obscure your identity when sending electronic mail or messages